mbabaian/yara/README.md

 ---
 #### ⚠️ YARA should never be used to collect information about patrons or judge their reading interests or the manner in which they communicate with YARA.
 If this is your reason for implementing YARA in your school library, please reconsider.
 A good librarian knows better.
 ---

+### Fun Stuff
+Try the following phrases with YARA:

+"My name is ________".

+"Who am I?"

+"Who are you?" or "Who made you?"

+"How are you?" or "hru?"

+"I love you."

+"I need a book."

+"I love books."

+"Thank you."

+"Goodbye."

 Librarians are encouraged to customize YARA to match their specific collections and meet the needs of their students and teachers.